imrushi/imrushi.github.io/content/posts/go-basics-and-a-dash-of-clean-code.md

 - A name must begin with a letter and can have any number of additional letters and numbers.
 - The following points determine the visibility of a name (variable, function, and type names) outside a package:
   - If the name of a variable, function, or type begins with a **_Capital letter_**, it is considered as **_Exported_** and can be accessed from a package outside the current one.
-Example - As you have seen in the above [hello world program](#go-file-layout).
+  - Example - As you have seen in the above [hello world program](#go-file-layout).
 The `P` in `fmt.Println` is capitalized: so it can be used from the main package or any other.
   - If the name begins with a **_Lowercase letter_**, it is considered **_Unexported_** and can only be accessed within the current package.

 Above are the only rules that are enforced in Go language.
 But `Go Community` follows some additional conventions as well:

-- When naming something in Go, like a variable or function, use [CamelCase](https://en.wikipedia.org/wiki/Camel_case).
+- When naming something in Go, for instance a variable or a function, use [CamelCase](https://en.wikipedia.org/wiki/Camel_case).
 This means that if the name has more than one word, start with a lowercase letter for the first word and then capitalize the first letter of each following word without using spaces.
-For example, `topRank` and `RetryConnection` are in CamelCase, which looks like camel humps.
+- For example, `topRank` and `RetryConnection` are in CamelCase, which looks like camel humps.
-- If a name's meaning is clear from the context, it's common to use abbreviations like ` i` for `index` or `max` for `maximum` to keep the code concise and easy to read.
+- If a name's meaning is clear from the context, it's common to use abbreviations such as ` i` for `index` or `max` for `maximum` to keep the code concise and easy to read.

 ### MixedCaps

-The convention in Go is to use `MixedCaps` or `mixedCaps` rather than underscores to write multiword names.
+The convention in Go is to use `MixedCaps` or `mixedCaps` rather than underscores to write multi-word names.

 ### Package Name